 Essure Birth Control Lawsuit

 Marketed as the only permanent birth control with a nonsurgical procedure, Essure is an alternative to having one’s “tubes tied.”
-Bayer maintains that the product has a long history of safety and effectiveness, but these claims have been questioned by women who allege that Essure seriously damaged their health, as well as experts who see limitations with Essure safety studies.
-The FDA recently issued a “black box” warning for the device, while a congressional bill seeks an Essure recall.
+For years, Bayer maintained that the product had a long history of safety and effectiveness, but these claims have been questioned by women who allege that Essure seriously damaged their health, as well as experts who see limitations with Essure safety studies.

-Women who underwent an Essure procedure and experienced health complications should know that they have rights, including the right to take legal action against Bayer.
+Two years after the FDA issued a “black box” warning for the device, Bayer announced they would stop selling the device by the end of 2018.
+While this will ensure future women are protected from the alleged side effects and complications associated with the device, women who underwent an Essure procedure and experienced health complications should know that they still have rights, including the right to take legal action against Bayer.

 Essure is a small, flexible coil insert made from a nickel and titanium alloy.
 During an Essure procedure, one coil is placed into each fallopian tube.
 Over a three-month period, scar tissue forms around the inserts, creating a barrier that prevents contraception.